 What material are hoodies usually made of?

 Most hoodies are commonly made from fleece, French terry, cotton, or cotton-poly blends.
-The best option depends on warmth, comfort, decoration method, and production budget.
+The best option depends on warmth, comfort, decoration method, GSM, and production budget.

 What is the best hoodie material?